What’s the WARN Act?

 Companies that administer performance evaluations and exit interviews help give workers closure when plant closures or mass layoffs happen.
 It also helps clear help misunderstandings and allows workers and managers to express final thoughts and feelings about working together.

-Finally, if you’re notified about an imminent layoff, it’s time to get your resume written and LinkedIn in order and prepare for your job search proactively.
+Finally, if you’re notified about an imminent layoff, it’s time to write a professional resume and LinkedIn in order and prepare for your job search proactively.

 Know Your Rights